AbrahamYobel/hacktiv8-project_text-analyzer/README.md

 ### 1. Install Dependencies

-Navigate to the React project directory:
+After you install React JS, you need Navigate to the React project directory:

 ```bash
 cd text-analyzer